webb/NIEM.github.io/training/iepd-developer/simple-iepd-tutorial/index.md

 >1.
 Browse through `nc:PersonType`, and you see it contains `nc:PersonName` which is of `nc:PersonNameType`.
 >1.
 Browse through `nc:PersonNameType`, and you see it contains `nc:PersonGivenName` and `nc:PersonSurName`.
 These look like they should fit with our model and are as far as we need to search for the time being.

-We have enough information from the preceding example, to begin [filling in a mapping document](/training/iepd-developer/map-and-model/).
-Make certain you have recorded your SSGT searches so you can begin to fill in the spreadsheet.
+We have enough information from the preceding example, to [fill in a mapping document](/training/iepd-developer/map-and-model/).
+Make certain you have your SSGT searches handy so you can fill in the spreadsheet.

 ### Source Data Columns